alkashef/pyFlood/README.md

 1. Add a step counter.
 2. Add end-of-game/reset-game mechanism (e.g. browser refresh).
+3. Implement a dummy automatic player (i.e. random color select).
-2. Implement an automatic player using reinforcement learning.
+4. Implement an automatic player using reinforcement learning.
+5. Implement an API for others to plug-in their automatic player.
+6. Deploy the app (Dockers?)

 # Contributors